veerrajukakarla434/vrk-core-java-programming/CoreJava_Interview_Questions.md

 100 - test - Tue Oct 30 21:34:08 IST 2012
 100 - test - Tue Oct 30 21:34:08 IST 2012
 ```

+#### Immutable classes in JDK
+* Apart from your written classes, JDK itself has lots of immutable classes.
+Given is such a list of immutable classes in Java.

+  * String
+  * Wrapper classes such as Integer, Long, Double etc.
+  * Immutable collection classes such as Collections.singletonMap() etc.
+  * java.lang.StackTraceElement
+  * Java enums (ideally they should be)
+  * java.util.Locale
+  * java.util.UUID